 Your knees make most of your daily activities possible.
 If you’re an able-bodied person, you use them to get out of bed, walk to the sink to brush your teeth, and they carry you throughout the day as you get ready for work, take the kids to school, and perform other activities.
-But, as with most body parts, most people don’t really stop to think about them — until pain or discomfort signal that there’s something wrong.
+But, as with most body parts, most people don’t really stop to think about them — until pain or discomfort signals that there’s something wrong.
 Learning facts about them may help you better understand how they work and how to appreciate them more.

-10 Facts About Your Knees
+10 Facts About Knees

 1. It’s one of the most stressed joints in your body